koii-network/docs/develop/rpcapi/http/getvoteaccounts.md

 *   `votePubkey: <string>` - Vote account address, as base-58 encoded string
 *   `nodePubkey: <string>` - Validator identity, as base-58 encoded string
-*   `activatedStake: <u64>` - the stake, in lamports, delegated to this vote account and active in this epoch
+*   `activatedStake: <u64>` - the stake, in roe, delegated to this vote account and active in this epoch
 *   `epochVoteAccount: <bool>` - bool, whether the vote account is staked for this epoch
 *   `commission: <number>` - percentage (0-100) of rewards payout owed to the vote account
 *   `lastVote: <u64>` - Most recent slot voted on by this vote account